 Every other week the edge of my nails would either chip on the side or crack deeply within the nail bed.
 I'd have to cut the whole nail down because my hair and clothes would get caught in it and snag, causing the crack to deepen and hurt.
 Case in point...

 Until years later, my nail lady at the time recommended I changed from square shaped to almond and I've been in love ever since.
 Since there are no corners, when they get to a certain length they no longer chip at the top.
 This is a stronger shape for me.
 They also make my fingers look extra long and elegant.

 Here are the primary nail shapes:

 Square shapes are good if you keep your nails short and your work requires a lot of typing.

-Round shapes are good for short nails too but personally I don't think they're as flattering.
+The round shape is good for short nails too, but personally I don't think they're as flattering.

 Ballerina/Coffin shapes are fire.
 They are sexy, modern, sleek, and I have yet to see an Instagram Vixen post her nails in any other shape.